Svenska flaggan

 It is recommended to plan for at least 5 days.
 Then you have a margin in case something does not go as planned and you may also be able to see and experience other things that Kiruna has to offer.

 The first step is to get from Kiruna to Nikkaluokta, where the road ends and the hike to Kebnekaise mountain station begins.
 You can easily go with the Nikkaluokta Express or car.
 From Nikkaluokta to STF Kebnekaise mountain station, 19 km is now waiting with lovely mountain hiking or skiing.
 The first 5.6 km until Glacier Lake Láddjujávri consists of light hiking through birch forest.
-By the lake there are Enoks that offer comfortable accommodation in mountain huts and good food in the beautiful restaurant.
+By the lake you’ll find Enoks that offer comfortable accommodation in mountain huts and good food in the restaurant.
 Try the reindeer burger in classic Lap Dånald’s style surrounded by vast nature in a mountain environment.
-If you want, you can choose to take the boat across the lake to shorten the hike by about 6 km.
+From here you can take the boat across the lake to shorten the hike by about 6 km.
 Departure times daily from the end of June to mid -September.

 You can choose between camping or staying at STF Kebnekaise mountain station, right at the foot of Kebnekaise.
-If you are going to stay at the mountain station, you should pre -book your accommodation well in advance.
-For those of you who tent, this should be done at least 150 meters to the mountain station.
+If you are going to stay at the mountain station, you should pre-book your accommodation well in advance.
+Pitching a tent needs be done at least 150 meters from the mountain station.
 For a fee you will have access to the service building where you can cook and use the sauna, toilet, shower and drying room.
-You can choose to camp a bit away from the mountain station to cut a little on the hike.
+By camping a bit further away from the mountain station you can shorten the upcoming hike up to Kebnekaise.

 One tip is to leave the tent set up and just bring the essential on the top trip in a daily backpack.
 Then you avoid unnecessary packing weight and you have a finished sleeping space waiting when you come back.
 However, be sure to bring valuables and that you leave your equipment at your own risk.